ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 Note that the application gateway terminate the TLS session, as described [here](https://learn.microsoft.com/en-us/azure/application-gateway/ssl-overview).
 This results in the client certificate not being sent to API Management, meaning we can't rely on the solution provided in the previous post to validate the client certificate.

-This post provides a solution in the form of a step-by-step guide.
-If you're interested in the end result, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw). _(Please not that the deployment can take up to 45 minutes to complete.)_
+This post provides a solution in the form of a step-by-step guide, once again using Bicep for deploying all components to Azure.
+If you're interested in the final outcome, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw). _(Please note that the deployment process may take up to 45 minutes to complete.)_

 The application gateway configuration outlined in this post can also be used in other situations.
 For example, when you have ASP.NET APIs hosted in App Services.